ayodelelatifah/alt-school-cloud-exercises/exercise2/README.md

 In this assignment, I have compiled and explained 10 fundamental `Linux commands`, providing clear usage examples and annotated screenshots to illustrate their functionality.
 Each command is accompanied by a visual demonstration, embedded within this Markdown file, to enhance understanding and practical application.

+I have 2 other files attached, one has 5 other commands and the other has a `PDF Version` of the 10 Linux Commands in the markdown file in the exercise2 folder.
-In another file, i have a 5 other commands but this time, in a `PDF File` [View the PDF below]
+[View the PDF below]
 ```bash
 (https://bit.ly/4fUJXz8)